X

 A global company needs to understand that there is a difference in the definition of culture per se and culture in relation to international business.
 Culture is typically defined as a group of ordinary and accepted standards shared by a specific society.
 When you put it in a global business context, what one society considers professional may be different for another foreign society.

 You must understand that cultural differences affect global business in three primary areas – organizational hierarchy, etiquette, and communication.
-Understanding them and recognizing their effects on your business will prevent you from creating misunderstandings with foreign clients and colleagues.
+By leveraging your knowledge from your MBA program, you can effectively address these differences and mitigate misunderstandings with foreign clients and colleagues, ultimately enhancing your business relationships and success in international markets.

 By implementing lean processes effectively in your workplace, you can better observe your staff and see any inefficiencies in their communication styles.
 From there, you can create a step-by-step process that explains to your team how to effectively and productively speak to each other based on cultural differences.
 This will help you reach your desired output faster, whether that’s bridging cultural gaps or improving production tasks.